saveriodieni/Retrieval-Augmented-Diffusion-Model-for-Time-series-forecasting/README.md

-# Neural Networks project on Retrieval Augmented Diffusion for Time-Series Forcasting
+Retrieval Augmented Diffusion for Time-Series Forcasting

 Project by:
-Valerio Baldi and Saverio Dieni
+Saverio Dieni

-Content of the files/folders:
-HouseTS.csv: original dataset for time-series HouseTS_with_images.csv: filtered dataset, considering only time-series covered by images DMV_Multi_Data/*: satellite image dataset autoencoder_for_housets.ipynb: notebook with the autoencoder for the time series of the dataset model.ipynb: notebook on the original RATD architecture multimodal-model.ipynb: notebook on the multimodal extension of the RATD anchitecture models/*: folder containing all the models used by model.ipynb multi-models/*: folder containg the multimodal RATD model
-presentation: slides for presentation
+Repository for master thesis about integrating NsDiff and Ratd architectures.

+Each folder contains the results of the experiments for a specific dataset.